 Mr Zeidman has written extensively on the subject of international franchising, distribution and licensing, including regular columns in Franchise Times.
 He has also written for Franchising World and Global Competition Review.
-He is the author of Franchising in the series Aspects of the Market Economy, which has been translated into Russian and also serves as a textbook for courses on entrepreneurism in eastern Europe.
-Mr Zeidman also served as the general editor of the American Bar Association’s Survey of Laws and Regulations Affecting International Franchising (1982; revised edition, 1990); as associate editor of the International Journal of Franchising and Distribution Law and as consulting editor of CCH’s Global Franchising Alert and Getting the Deal Through: Franchise.
+He is the author of Aspects of the Market Economy: Franchising, which has been translated into Russian and also serves as a textbook for courses on entrepreneurism in eastern Europe.
+Mr Zeidman also served as the general editor of the American Bar Association’s Survey of Laws and Regulations Affecting International Franchising (1982; revised edition, 1990); associate editor of the International Journal of Franchising and Distribution Law; and consulting editor of CCH’s Global Franchising Alert and Getting the Deal Through: Franchise.
 Mr Zeidman is the editor of Legal Aspects of Selling and Buying (Thomson/Reuters - third edition published in 2004) and Franchising: Regulation of Buying and Selling a Franchise (Bureau of National Affairs).
 He has written for publications including The Asian Wall Street Journal and Worldlink, and has been interviewed on such television programmes as The Today Show, The McNeil/Lehrer Report, WorldNet, CNN Asian Business Report and the CNN financial network, CNNfn.
 He served as a contributing editor for antitrust and trade regulation of The Legal Times and as a member of the advisory board of the Bureau of National Affairs’ antitrust and trade regulation report.
 For 21 years Mr Zeidman chaired both the annual New York Law Journal distribution seminar and the annual bi-coastal franchising symposium, which then became the franchising segment of the annual PLI advanced antitrust seminars.

-Prior to entering private practice, Mr Zeidman served in several positions with the United States government, including trial lawyer, Federal Trade Commission; general counsel, Small Business Administration; and special assistant to the vice president of the United States.
+Prior to entering private practice, Mr Zeidman served in several positions with the United States government, including trial lawyer, Federal Trade Commission, general counsel, small business administration; and special assistant to the vice president of the United States.